crawl/crawl/crawl-ref/README.txt

 4. License and history information.
 5. How you can help!

+There is a list of frequently asked questions which you can access pressing ?Q in the game.

 1. Getting started
 ------------------
 If you'd like to dive in immediately, your best bets are to